-For most offences under Commonwealth law these defences are now set out in the Criminal Code 1995 (Cth).
-For Victorian state offences, the defences may be set out in an act, or they may be part of the Common Law.
+The defence that are available for commonwealth offences are set out in the Criminal Code 1995.
+Some defences that are available for Victorian offences are set out in an act, while others are part of the common law.
 Common law defences are those that they are described in decisions made by the courts in past cases.

-Duress is the defence where there was a threat of harm to you or someone you are responsible for and the conduct was the only way that the harm could be avoided.
-It doesn’t apply if the threat is made by or on behalf of a person that you are voluntarily associating with to carry out some other violent conduct.
-It only applies in the case of murder if the threat is to kill or to cause a really serious injury.
+The defence of duress doesn’t apply if the threat is made by or on behalf of a person that the accused is voluntarily associating with to carry out some other violent conduct.
+The defence only applies in the case of murder if the threat is to kill or to cause a really serious injury.

 Sudden or extraordinary emergency

 The defence of claim of right applies to offences regarding property.
-It can be used if you have an honestly held belief about the ownership or entitlement to the property.
+It can be used if the accused had an honestly held belief about their ownership or entitlement to the property.
 It must be a legal right to the property, not just a moral right.
 If you raise this defence it is up to you to prove it.